Deserts of Pakistan:

 Kharan | ~20,000 | Balochistan (west of Quetta) | Site of Pakistan’s nuclear tests, rocky terrain |

+The Thar is the largest desert in Pakistan, covering parts of Sindh and extending into Rajasthan, India.
+It is also known as the Great Indian Desert.
+It experiences extreme temperature conditions and seasonal monsoons.
 Despite its harsh conditions, the Thar Desert supports diverse wildlife, including desert foxes, chinkara deer, and peacocks.
 Acacia and cacti are the dominant plant species, adapting well to the desert’s extreme climate.

 The Thar region is rich in culture, home to traditional Sindhi communities that have preserved their heritage for centuries.
 The desert plays a crucial role in livestock rearing, handicrafts, and tourism, with places like Tharparkar attracting visitors for its unique landscapes and historical sites.